freepress/internet2016/_posts/blog/2015-09-22-iowa-workshop.md

 <br>
 One highlight was meeting Trish Nelson, a Free Press Action Fund member and superstar organizer who's fought for the public interest on various media and technology issues for years.
 She identifies media reform as her number-one priority.

 We're bringing the Internet 2016 campaign to Iowa and New Hampshire for two reasons.
 First, we want to connect folks who live near each other and encourage them to plan local actions.
 Second, we hope that focusing our ground game in states that presidential candidates are visiting will enable us to talk with them about Internet issues.
-We want to encourage them to advance the principles - free speech, access, choice, privacy and openness - that are key to maintaining the Internet we know and love.
+We want to encourage them to advance the principles &mdash; free speech, access, choice, privacy and openness &mdash; that are key to maintaining the Internet we know and love.

 Our workshop last week focused on bird-dogging, which means following candidates around and asking them questions.
 Workshop participants learned how to prepare cogent questions about expanding access to high-speed broadband, defending the FCC's Net Neutrality rules and restoring online privacy.
-Participants left with bird-dogging toolkits that include <a href="http://internet2016.net/toolkits/educate-the-candidates/">sample questions for candidates</a>, <a href="http://internet2016.net/">stickers</a> and copies of our <a href="http://internet2016.net/policyplatform/">Internet Policy Platform</a>, which they'll use to frame their questions.</p>
+Participants left with bird-dogging toolkits that include <a href="http://internet2016.net/toolkits/educate-the-candidates/">sample questions for candidates</a>, <a href="http://internet2016.net/">stickers</a> and copies of our <a href="http://internet2016.net/policyplatform/">Internet Policy Platform</a>, which they'll use to frame their questions.

 Here are some comments from workshop participants about what they learned:
 <blockquote>